celia-chamu/celia-Chamu/README.md

 Hi my name is Celia,

-I'm a first year Computer Science and Engineering at **University of California, Irvine** class of 2025
+I'm a second year Software Engineering at **University of California, Irvine** class of 2025

-However I am looking into changing my major to Software Engineering.

 I'm open to new experiences either working front end or back end!

 # What I'm up to:

-- I'm an incomming intern at ServiceNow Summer 22'
+- I'm an incomming intern at ServiceNow Summer 23'
 -  Apart of Undergraduate Research and Oppportunites Program (UROP)
 - UCSD CREATE Research team on expanding more CS opportunites to students in low income areas.